Caramel Cake Recipe

 To frost cake frost on a cake stand or cake board.
 I place a cooling rack onto a baking sheet then line with parchment paper.
 Then I place a cake board on top.

 Pour frosting into a pour spout measuring cup.
 Pour about 1 cup of the frosting onto center of cake.
 Spread with an offset spatula.
 I like to let the frosting drip over the sides of the cake and then smooth the sides.
-Frosting will set quickly, so don’t worry about it looking perfect!
-It can feather become crusty and pull away from the cake layers.

 Top with second cake layer.
 Top with remaining frosting on top.
 Spread frosting to the edge letting the frosting drip down.

 Smooth with a spatula.
+Frosting sets quickly as icing so don’t worry about perfection as you ice.
 Let icing cool and set before cutting into for a cleaner cut and appearance.

 Serving Suggestions

 This traditional caramel cake is perfect on its own!
 But for more decadence, try serving with a scoop of vanilla ice cream.
-Or a scoop of homemade whipped cream
+Or a scoop of homemade whipped cream.

 You could even drizzle with more salted caramel sauce!